Marchioness disaster: Compensation

 English law provides no compensation for fatal accidents, other than for funeral expenses, unless financial dependency at the time of death can be proved.
 In most cases, the families of the Marchioness victims received little more than the cost of the funeral.
 Louise Christian, the human rights solicitor who acted for the families of the victims, wrote that "When young unmarried people die in circumstances of gross negligence as here, death comes cheap and the boat owners and their insurance companies suffer little in the way of financial penalties".

 Civil claims for compensation were brought on behalf of the victims' families; the amounts received ranged between £3,000 and £190,000.
 Eileen Dallaglio, the mother of Francesca Dallaglio, one of the victims, reported that she had been awarded £45,000.
 After the costs of having to go to the Court of Appeal to obtain damages, and the bills for the memorial and funeral service, she was left with £312.14.
 According to Irwin Mitchell, the solicitors who represented the families, the amounts were "modest" because many of those killed were young, without dependants and had no established careers.
 Under the Fatal Accidents Act 1976, damages were only paid to certain categories of people, and were based on the economic loss to the victim.
+The saxophonist Josephine Wells, who had toured with Tears for Fears and the Communards, who was aboard the Marchioness and had a cousin die in the disaster, subsequently suffered a nervous breakdown and was unable to work.
+She sued the owners of Bowbelle and Marchioness for loss of earnings and in 1997 she received £150,000 in damages.